21st Security Forces Squadron constructs new shoot house

 |0

-This work, 21st Security Forces Squadron constructs new shoot house [Image 4 of 4], by A1C Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 21st Security Forces Squadron constructs new shoot house, by A1C Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT